Two bedrooms for one resident

 Kate wants to move into specialist disability accommodation with an extra bedroom that is available for when her children want to stay overnight.

-When we think about whether to fund specialist disability accommodation with an extra bedroom for Kate we think about whether the support is directly related to her disability and whether it is reasonable and necessary.
+When we think about whether to fund specialist disability accommodation with an extra bedroom for Kate, we think about whether the support is directly related to her disability.
+We also think about whether it is reasonable and necessary.

 We wouldn’t generally fund an extra bedroom for Kate so her family can stay with her occasionally.

 There might be space in the home for Kate and her family to have a sofa bed or think about paying for other accommodation nearby.
-Generally these things are everyday living costs and not something we are responsible for providing.
+Generally, these things are everyday living costs and not something we are responsible for funding.

-If Kate’s children lived with her on a permanent basis we could look at shared living with people who are not eligible for specialist disability accommodation.
+If Kate’s children lived with her permanently, we could look at shared living with people who are not eligible for specialist disability accommodation.

-For information about rental payments for each person check out Pricing Arrangements for Specialist Disability Accommodation .
+For information about rental payments for each person refer to Pricing Arrangements for Specialist Disability Accommodation.

 For more information, refer to: